 What is Insulin Resistance?

-Insulin has a direct action on steroid production and ovulation as it amplifies the action of luteinizing hormone, increases androgen production and may contribute to follicular arrest4.
-Therefore, hyperinsulinemia may contribute to hyperandrogenism which exacerbates the symptoms of PCOS such as hirsutism, acne and anovulation5.
+Insulin has a direct action on steroid production and ovulation.
+Insulin amplifies the action of luteinizing hormone, increases androgen production and may contribute to follicular arrest4.
+Therefore, hyperinsulinemia may contribute to hyperandrogenism.
+This exacerbates the symptoms of PCOS such as hirsutism, acne and anovulation5.
 Impaired glucose metabolism also increases the risk of diabetes mellitus, dyslipidemia, cardiovascular disease, cancer and has a significant impact on female fertility7.

-N-acetylcysteine (NAC) is an anti-inflammatory nutrient that is a precursor to glutathione, which is a very powerful antioxidant that is important for reducing oxidative stress in the body, something that PCOS patients often experience at increased levels.
+N-acetylcysteine (NAC) is an anti-inflammatory nutrient that is a precursor to glutathione.
+Glutathione is a very powerful antioxidant that is important for reducing oxidative stress in the body, something that PCOS patients often experience at increased levels.
 Increased oxidative stress can lead to increased androgens and inflammation.
 In PCOS patients, NAC is can be used to increase insulin secretion from pancreas and improve insulin receptor sensitivity to glucose by increasing cellular levels of glutathione2.
-Studies have shown that by decreasing insulin, we can decrease testosterone and androgen levels, which helps to improve symptoms of hyperandrogenism such as acne and hirsutism (male pattern hair growth on the body).
+Studies have shown that by decreasing insulin, we can decrease testosterone and androgen levels.
+This can help to improve symptoms of hyperandrogenism such as acne and hirsutism (course hair growth in areas such as the chin, between the breasts, abdomen and thighs).

-In some studies, it was found that NAC improved insulin resistance and lipid profiles more effectively or was comparable to Metformin 3,6, which is the most common pharmaceutical prescribed for blood sugar regulation in diabetic or PCOS patients.
-Metformin works by decreasing the glucose output from the liver and lowering fasting insulin, however it also affects the absorption of vitamin B12 and may have adverse side effects such as nausea, diarrhea or bloating.
-Additionally, NAC is comparable to Metformin at improving symptoms of hyperandrogenism and anovulation6, and can therefore help to ameliorate acne, male pattern hair growth on the body, hair loss on the scalp and regulate the menstrual cycle.
+In some studies, it was found that NAC improved insulin resistance and lipid profiles more effectively or was comparable to Metformin 3,6.
+Metformin is a commonly prescribed pharmaceutical for blood sugar regulation in diabetic or PCOS patients.
+Metformin works by decreasing the glucose output from the liver and lowering fasting insulin.
+However, it also affects the absorption of vitamin B12 and may have adverse side effects such as nausea, diarrhea or bloating.
+Additionally, NAC is comparable to Metformin at improving symptoms of hyperandrogenism and anovulation6.
+Therefore, it can be used to ameliorate acne, male pattern hair growth on the body, hair loss on the scalp and regulate the menstrual cycle.

 It is important to note that although NAC can improve insulin receptor sensitivity and blood glucose levels, diet and lifestyle are the most fundamental factors when it comes to PCOS.
 Consuming a low glycemic index diet will ensure blood glucose levels are more stable, which decreases the amount of insulin required to be secreted to shuttle that glucose out of the blood and into the cells.
 Therefore, no supplement will be able to effectively improve insulin resistance while consuming a high glycemic diet.
 Supplements are often used as an added benefit after the fundamentals of health are put into place.